 Wearable tech and apps to support patients’ treatment plans

 The personalisation of medicine has the potential to go even further than assisting diagnositics and treatment planning.
-There is now a plethora of wearable technologies and medical apps that have made it much easier to track a patient’s ongoing health and response to medication
+There is now a plethora of wearable technologies and medical apps that have in fact made it much easier to track a patient’s ongoing health and response to medication

 A physician may only see a patient every month, and yet, with wearable technology, they can track fluctuations in their health continuously.
 Such information can then be used to make appropriate adjustments to a patient’s treatment plan.